-For 2006, the STRS board capped health care premium increases at 3% over the 2005 rates for all plans.
+2006: For 2006, the STRS board capped health care premium increases at 3% over the 2005 rates for all plans.
 In addition, the monthly premium for benefit recipients participating in the Health Care Assistance Program was reduced from \$40 to \$0.

-For 2006, STRS will continue to reimburse Medicare Part B premiums on a sliding scale from \$29.90 to \$52.83 based on the member's years of service at retirement.
+For 2006, the STRS board voted to increase the reimbursement amount for Medicare Part B monthly premiums on a sliding scale from \$29.90 to \$62.37 based on the member's years of service at retirement.